MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-ready.md

 ### Azure facilitation

 - **Azure landing zone accelerators:** Microsoft maintains several landing zone accelerators, which are prepackaged deployments of a given workload type that can be easily deployed into a landing zone to quickly get you started.
 They include accelerators for [Azure Integration Services](../scenarios/app-platform/integration-services/landing-zone-accelerator.md), [Azure Kubernetes Service (AKS)](../scenarios/app-platform/aks/landing-zone-accelerator.md), [Azure API Management](../scenarios/app-platform/api-management/landing-zone-accelerator.md), and others.
-See the [Modern application platform scenario](../scenarios/app-platform/index.md) section of CAF for a full list of accelerators and other topics related to modern application considerations.
+See the [Modern application platform scenario](../scenarios/app-platform/index.md) section of the Cloud Adoption Framework for Azure documentation for a full list of accelerators and other topics related to modern application considerations.

 - **Azure landing zones Terraform module:** You can optimize your landing zone deployments with automation by using the [Azure landing zones Terraform module](https://registry.terraform.io/modules/Azure/caf-enterprise-scale/azurerm/latest).
 By using your continuous integration and continuous deployment (CI/CD) pipeline to deploy landing zones, you can ensure that all of your landing zones are deployed identically, with all security mechanisms in place.